abbreviatedman/pursuit-recommendations/pitch.md

 ---

-### Three Students Failed To Show Mastery Of an Entire major Area
+### Three Students Failed To Show Mastery Of An Entire Major Area

 - **Carl** and **Desmonda** had 0s across the board for **data structures** (string, arrays, and objects).
 - **Carl** and **Jessica** had 1s for **macro-level logical concepts** (functions and control flow).